syncfusion-content/xamarin-docs/Xamarin/SfListView/ViewAppearance.md

 ### Right to left(RTL)

 ListView supports to change the flow of text from right to left direction by setting the `FlowDirection` property.
+For UWP platform, it is mandatory to set the flow direction in renderer but not in pcl.
+It will support in Xamarin Forms version 3.0 and above.

+N> Label does not support the right to left direction.
+To change the flow direction, set the HorizontalOptions for the label as `StartAndExpand`.

 {% tabs %}
 {% highlight xaml %}